mlegrain/thesis_corona_twitter/README.md

 Once it is installed, go to “File” and click on “Site Manager …”.
 Create a new site.
 Here is how you should fill in the blanks:

--	Protocol: Select “SFTP – SSH File Transfer Protocol”.
+-	*Protocol*: Select “SFTP – SSH File Transfer Protocol”.
--	Host: Sign into your AWS account.
+-	*Host*: Sign into your AWS account.
 Click on “EC2” then “Running Instances” to view your EC2 instances and copy the Public DNS (IPv4).
 This information is found either by scrolling to the right of the instance row or can be directly copied from the description of your instance.
 Paste this host reference here.
--	Logon type: Select “Key file”.
+-	*Logon type*: Select “Key file”.
--	User: Write “ubuntu” as when you follow the suggested tutorial this is what you set up.
+-	*User*: Write “ubuntu” as when you follow the suggested tutorial this is what you set up.
--	Key file: Select the path where you store your AWS access key.
+-	*Key file*: Select the path where you store your AWS access key.

 Now that you created a connection to transfer from/to, you can connect to it by clicking on “Server” then “Reconnect” or by going in “File”, “Site Manager…”, clicking on the site you want to connect to and clicking “Connect”.
 Another way is also to click on the icon with a green tick.
 You will now see on the right-hand side your EC2 instance directory.